 We found the carrier to be an essential.
 The Great Wall would be totally inaccessible with a stroller and while our little one did a great job of walking, they will tire.
 Be warned though, when passing through the watchtowers the ceilings are very low and you will have to duck to get through.

 Remember to pack well for your littles when traveling to the Great Wall.
 There are shops around the Great Wall but the Wall itself doesn’t have any such amenities.
 At the bottom of the Wall next to the Cable Car Station there is a subway and in the village there is a Burger King.
 At the end of our tour we went for lunch in a restaurant in a town a short drive away. the food was superb and our guide arranged for a meal for our little one that had no salt or spices which was greatly appreciated.

-The Toilets at the Great Wall of China
+Are there Toilets at the Great wall of China?

 Wherever I go with my little one, toilets are always a concern.
-There are some toilets at the Subway but there are no toilets on the wall.
+There are some toilets at the Subway in the town but there are no toilets on the wall.
 I recommend wherever you travel in China you take hand sanitizer with you.
-We also make sure we use the velcro style nappies when doing outdoor adventures with our little one as they are much easier to change in difficult locations
+We also make sure we use the velcro style nappies when doing outdoor adventures with our little one as they are much easier to change in difficult locations.

 Want to read about another section of the wall with kids, then check out this guide by our friends at go live young!